Variables are used by module builders to configure how data moves through a Workshop module. A list of available variable types can be found below.

 To access existing variables in a Workshop module or define new variables, open the Variables menu found in the left sidebar.

-The Variables panel (shown above) displays a list with the current variables that exist within a module, a plus + button to add a new variable, an input to search variables by their name, a button to open the variable dependency graph, and a filter to display variables based on their definition type or what settings are enabled.
+The Variables panel (shown above) displays a list with the current variables that exist within a module, a plus + option to add a new variable, an input to search variables by their name or unique ID, an option to open the variable lineage graph, and a filter to display variables based on their definition type or what settings are enabled.
+The variable list includes partitions to help you quickly find relevant variables: when a widget is selected, a partition displays variables used by that widget; when no widget is selected, a partition displays variables used in the active page.

 Selecting a variable from the list on the left allows you to view and modify the configuration of that variable in a window that opens to the right of the variables list.
 The following configuration options are available: